Crohn’s disease diagnosis and treatment

 How is Crohn’s disease diagnosed?

-Crohn’s disease cannot be identified by any single test.
+Crohn’s cannot be identified by any single test.
 The physician will start identifying the condition by eliminating possible causes for the symptoms.

 Your doctor can use various tests in order to establish an assessment: